Courts

 At the Lindsey-Flanigan Courthouse on Monday, Cardenas also agreed to protective orders to stay one hundred yards away from the victim at all times.
 Cardenas also promised not to consume or possess drugs, alcohol or firearms.

-The DPD booking slip doesn’t mention the homophobic slur, but reports that the Giants fan only yelled, “Yes, Trump!”
-But that isn’t what the up-close viral video shows.
-According to DPD, the fan suffered a “serious laceration to the head,” but the case didn’t have any hospitalization or ambulance information to add.
+The DPD booking slip doesn’t mention the homophobic slur, reportingly only that the Giants fan yelled, “Yes, Trump!”
+But that isn’t what the up-close viral video showed.
+According to DPD, the fan suffered a “serious laceration to the head,” but the case doesn’t include any hospitalization or ambulance information.

 According to DPD, officers on the “protest command post” that day “were able to keep surveillance on Cardenas and followed him to the 1400 block of North Lincoln Street,” which is right in front of the State Capitol and about a mile and a half from where the incident took place outside of 1701 Wynkoop Street.

 When DPD tried to make the arrest in front of the Capitol, “Cardenas attempted to run from officers,” according to the booking slip.
 After Cardenas was arrested, officers identified him using a “show up,” where a suspect is presented in front of witnesses.
-According to DPD, “Cardenas was positively ID’d as the one who assaulted” the fan by two witnesses — but that ended up being an error as Cardenas was ultimately the thief, not the one facing assault charges.
+According to DPD, “Cardenas was positively ID’d as the one who assaulted” the fan by two witnesses — but that ended up being an error.

 Related